 My Training, Equipment and Useful Tips for Climbing Aconcagua

 Starting on the 5th of January 2019 I am setting out on a climbing attempt of the highest mountain in South America – Aconcagua (6961m) in Argentina.
 I am photographing and documenting the whole expedition on assignment for the tour operator Grajales Expeditions.
-It will take us about 20 days to climb the mountain over the Polish Glacier route.
+It will take us about 20 days to climb the mountain via the Polish Traverse route.
 I am already very excited to go on this adventure.
 Here you can find out how I prepared for the Aconcagua expedition, what equipment you need to bring and other useful things for the climb.
 To find out more about the expedition agency or to book a tour yourself, click below:

-Of course I didn’t do all this only for Aconcagua, but I just want to give you a sense of how much exercise I had in the year leading up to the expedition.
+Of course I didn’t do all this training only for Aconcagua, but I just want to give you a sense of how much exercise I had in the year leading up to the expedition.
 And with the upcoming expedition in mind I was motivated to get out there as often as possible to get fit.

 In winter I went on eleven backcountry skiing trips in Tyrol, the Dolomites and the German Alps.
 They are great training for a high-altitude mountaineering project.
 Most of them were long day trips, which helps a lot in building endurance.
 Because of heavy skis, deep snow and a lot of elevation gain I was able to improve my leg strength as well.
 I am also convinced that being outside in cold conditions for extended periods of time enables you to endure low temperatures more easily.